sillsdev/TheCombine/docs/requirements/user_tests/user_tests.md

 - Add Register Dialog

-  - User was expecting register to be a seperate dialog
+  - User was expecting register to be a separate dialog

 - Add way to Explicitly Return to Goal Navigation